ioquatix/jquery-syntax/README.txt

 *** Change Log ***

-release-2.0
+release-2.1
  - Added support for Lua
- - Added new list layout which is now the default
+ - Added new fixed and list layouts.
+ - Improvements to whitespace handling.
- - Several bug fixes and enhancements
+ - Several bug fixes and enhancements.

 release-1.9.1
  - Added several new languages.